onur-ozkan/st-enhanced/README.md

 st-enchanted - simple terminal enchanted
 --------------------
-st-enchanted is a customized version of st that designed for tmux and vim
+st-enchanted is a customized version of st that makes using tmux and vim much better

 Requirements